Applied-Machine-Learning-2022/final-project-kar/README.md

 1. The user must download the dataset from Kaggle at: https://www.kaggle.com/competitions/painter-by-numbers/data?select=train_1.zip.
 This will download the training dataset.
 The entire library of photos is 90gb so we decided to download a portion of it.
 This file should be around 5gb in size.
 2. Download all our code and place the file of photos in a folder with our code
 3. Download all the libraries.
 We used the pycharm IDE to code, the modules the user must install are: pillow, tensorflow, keras, sklearn, os, and tqdm.

-The last step is to  Once the user has completed these 3 steps, the program should run.
+Once the user has completed these 3 steps, the program should run.